Lzgabel/jaxb-ri/jaxb-ri/samples/src/main/samples/locator-support/readme.txt

 This extension changes the generated code in the following way:

-  - Each generated impl class will now implement "org.glassfish.jaxb.core.Locatable" (contained in jaxb-core.jar)
+  - Each generated impl class will now implement "cn.glassfish.jaxb.core.Locatable" (contained in jaxb-core.jar)

   - This interface allows you to obtain an "org.xml.sax.Locator" object,